MicrosoftDocs/cpp-docs/styleguide/template.md

 ## Text styling

 *Italics*
-Use for files, folders, paths (for long items, split onto their own line) - new terms - URLs (unless rendered as links, which is the default).
+Use for user-generated filenames, folders, and paths (for long items, split onto their own line); new terms; parameter names; user-entered values; and URLs (unless rendered as links, which is the default).

 **Bold**
-Use for UI elements.
+Use for UI elements and language keywords.

 ## Links